 The colonels were concerned that Ferguson was already fulfilling his threat.
 Their fear was heightened by the disappearance of two of the men a couple of nights earlier from their camp near Roan Mountain, whom they thought might be going to warn Ferguson.
 The officers decided to split their force.
 This served three purposes: It blocked both of the main mountain passes to their homes; prevented Ferguson from wiping out their whole force if he struck one wing; and left the possibility of the other wing attacking him from behind if that happened.

 After a break, the divisions took off.
-Shelby and Sevier took their 480 men east along the ridge line (across today’s NC 226) several miles before heading downhill.
-Campbell’s 200 troops, and probably 160 others who had retreated from the Battle of Cane Creek near Gilbert Town, headed across the gap where the Parkway runs and down the route now taken by NC 226.
+Shelby and Sevier led their 480 men east along the ridge line (across today’s NC 226) several miles before heading downhill.
+Campbell’s 200 troops, and probably 160 others who had retreated from the Battle of Cane Creek near Gilbert Town, headed across the gap where the Parkway runs and down the route now taken by NC 226, following Cox Creek.

 What to Do

 You can follow in the footsteps of the Overmountain Men!
-Walk up to the marker and into the woods along the trail as far as you like, and then turn around and walk with them.
-Also, another Overmountain Trail marker is visible directly across the highway.
+Walk up to the marker and into the woods along the trail as far as you like, and then turn around and imagine walking along with them.
+Another Overmountain Trail marker is visible directly across the highway.
 It marks the AT trail portion you can use to follow the wing under Shelby and Sevier after the split.

 Jones, Randell, Before They Were Heroes at King’s Mountain, North Carolina/Tennessee Edition (Winston-Salem, NC: Daniel Boone Footsteps, 2011)